 Helderse Zeewering

-The Helderse Zeewering along the North Sea no longer meets the standard for water safety.
-It concerns the outside of the dike.
-And that is why we are going to reinforce it.
-Since this is a so-called primary dike, the dike protects the inhabitants from the water from the sea, the project is included in the national Flood Protection Program (HWBP).
+The Helderse Zeewering no longer meets the standard for water safety.
+We are therefore reinforcing the outer side of the dike between Hotel Lands End and Fort Kijkduin.
+Since this is a so-called primary dike, the dike protects the inhabitants from the water from the sea, the project has been included in the national High Water Protection Program (HWBP).

-So this is not about the developments around the Dijkkwartier, which is another project that we as a water board are involved in.
+This project is separate from the developments around the Dijkkwartier.
+That is another project in which we as a water board are also involved.

 The Helderse Zeewering

-The image below shows the location of the dike reinforcement where there is a task.
-No rights can be derived from this drawing.
+The image below shows the location of the dike reinforcement where the task applies.
+Please note that this is a global visual representation.

 What's going on?